-Bioinorganic Chemistry: Transition metals in biology - their occurrence and function, activesite structure, Metalloenzymes; O2 binding properties of heme (hemoglobin and myoglobin) and non-heme proteins hemocyanin & hemerythrin), co-operativity effect, Bohr Effect; representative synthetic models of heme and nonheme systems.
-Electron transfer proteins active site structure and functions of ferredoxin, rubredoxin and cytochromes, and their comparisons.
+Bioinorganic Chemistry: Transition metals in biology - their occurrence and function, active-site structure, Metalloenzymes; O2 binding properties of heme (hemoglobin and myoglobin) and non-heme proteins hemocyanin & hemerythrin), co-operativity effect, Bohr Effect; representative synthetic models of heme and nonheme systems.
+Electron transfer proteins - active site structure and functions of ferredoxin, rubredoxin and cytochromes, and their comparisons.
+Vitamin B12 and cytochrome P450 and their mechanisms of action.
 Metals in medicine.
 (12 Lectures)